-"Oh, stop going on at me about my clothes, Lisaveta Ivanovna!
-Would you like me to be running around in a torn velvet jacket or a red silk waistcoat?
+a torn velvet jacket or a red silk waistcoat?
 As an artist I'm already enough of an adventurer in my inner life.
 So far as outward appearances are concerned one should dress decently, damn it, and behave like a respectable citizen . . .
 No, I haven't got a lot on my mind," he went on, watching her mix some colors on her palette.
-"As I told you, I'm just preoccupied with a certain problem and contradiction, and it's been preventing me from working . . .
+"As I told you, I'm just preoccupied with a certain problem and contradiction, and it's been preventing me from working . .
 What were we talking about just now?
 Yes: Adalbert, the short-story writer-he's a proud man and knows his own mind.
-'Spring is the most abominable season,' he said, and went into a café.
+'Spring is the most ghastly of the seasons,' he said, and went into a café.
 One must know what one wants, mustn't one?
 You see, I get nervous in spring too; I get distracted by the sweet trivial memories and feelings it revives in me.
 The difference is that I can't bring myself to put the blame on the spring and to despise it; for the fact is that the spring makes me feel ashamed.
 I am put to shame by its pure naturalness, its triumphant youthfulness.
-And I don't know whether to envy or despise Adalbert for not having any such reaction . . .
+And I don't know whether to envy or despise Adalbert for not having the same reaction . . .

 "One certainly does work badly in spring: and why?
 Because one's feelings are being stimulated.
 And only amateurs think that a creative artist can afford to have feelings.
 It's a naive amateur illusion; any genuine honest artist will smile at it.
 Sadly, perhaps, but he will smile.
 Because, of course, what one says must never be one's main concern.
 It must merely be the raw material, quite indifferent in itself, out of which the work of art is made; and the act of making must be a game, aloof and detached, performed in tranquillity.
 If you attach too much importance to what you have to say, if it means too much to you emotionally, then you may be certain that your work will be a complete fiasco.
-You will become solemn, you will become sentimental, you will produce something clumsy, ponderous, pompous, ungainly, unironical, insipid, dreary and commonplace; it will be of no interest to anyone, and you yourself will end up disillusioned and miserable ...
-For that is how it is.
-Lisaveta: emotion, warm, heartfelt emotion, is invariably commonplace and unserviceable-only the stimulation of our corrupted nervous system, its cold ecstasies and acrobatics, can bring forth art.
-One simply has to be something inhuman, something standing outside humanity, strangely remote and detached from its concerns, if one is to have the ability or indeed even the desire to play this game with it, to play with men's lives, to portray them effectively and tastefully.
+You will become solemn, you will become sentimental, you will produce something dull, clumsy, pompous, ungainly, unironical, insipid, dreary and commonplace; it will be of no interest to anyone, and you yourself will end up disillusioned and miserable . . .
+For that is how it is, Lisaveta: emotion, warm, heartfelt emotion, is inv .: iably commonplace and unserviceable-only the stimulation of our corrupted nervous system, its cold ecstasies and acrobatics, can bring forth art.
+One simply has to be something inhuman, something standing outside humanity, strangely remote and detached from its concerns, if one is to have the ability or indeed even the desire to play this human game, to play with men's lives, to portray them effectively and tastefully.
 Our stylistic and formal talent, our gift of expression, itself presupposes this cold-blooded, fastidious attitude to mankind, indeed it presupposes a certain human impoverishment and stagnation.
-For the fact is: all healthy emotion, all strong emotion lacks taste.
+For let us face it: all healthy emotion, all strong emotion lacks taste.
 As soon as an artist becomes human and begins to feel, he is finished as an artist.
-Adalbert knew this, and that is why he retreated into a café, into the 'remote sphere'-ah yes!''
+Adalbert knew this, and that is why he retreated into a café, into the 'remote sphere' ah, yes!"